amcquade/quick-feed/README.md

+# quick-feed

+This project is a simple ReactJS app for rendering RSS feeds for podcasts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+###### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts